Otley Parish Church Bells

 Facebook: Otley Bells

-We all supplement our regular Otley practice on a Thursday evening by joining practice nights in other local towers and we have even been asked to ring at other Sunday services and weddings in other churches.
+There are at present sixteen regular ringers in the band at the Parish Church.
+Many of us supplement our regular Thursday evening practice by joining practice nights in other local towers, and we often assist at Sunday services and weddings in other churches.

-Come 1922 however all 8 bells at Otley were recast by Gillett and Johnson of Croydon – this time for £900 although records recall that donations for the project amounted to nearly twice this sum.
-History does not record however what happened to the surplus although one clue may be in an earlier report of the Leeds Intelligencer Tuesday 11th June 1782 reporting that after ringing the bells the ringers ‘were met in the Churchyard by the Gentlemen in Otley, who had made a Contribution, and plentifully regaled them with Liquor and a good Supper’!
+There have been bells at All Saints since 1748, when 6 bells were installed for the grand sum of £230.
+A few years later in 1782 these were replaced by 8 new bells which were cast in London for £395.
+In 1921 all 8 bells at Otley were recast by Gillett and Johnson of Croydon – this time for £900, although records recall that donations for the project amounted to nearly twice this sum.
+History does not record however what happened to the surplus, although one clue may be in an earlier report of the Leeds Intelligencer, Tuesday 11th June 1782, reporting that after ringing the bells the ringers ‘were met in the Churchyard by the Gentlemen in Otley, who had made a Contribution, and plentifully regaled them with Liquor and a good Supper’!